 At approximately 6 a.m. on June 14, 2017, I woke to smell of smoke.
-I rushed from my bed and soon realised that smoke and falling debris from a fire, barely 1 km away, had engulfed the area.
+I rushed from my bed, and looking from my living room window I saw a fire barely 1 km away.
+The Grenfell Tower Fire had engulfed the area with smoke and falling debris.

 Having dressed, I grabbed my iPhone and made my way south towards the fire.
 Outside my home I found cinders strewn across the roads and pavements.
 These would later be identified as the blackened remnants of the now notorious cladding that had been fixed to the exterior of the tower.

-By the time I reached the vicinity of Latimer Road tube station I realised that a horrific tragedy had taken place.
+By the time I reached Latimer Road tube station, a horrific tragedy had unfolded.
 Unsurprisingly, journalists were there in droves.

 I spoke to people and I took photographs until my phone battery was exhausted.
 So I returned home and recharged and also prepared my Nikon digital SLR.
 Then I returned to the area surrounding the fire.

-That day I took more than 800 photographs.
-Before I returned home shortly before 9 p.m.
-I was determined to somehow paint some of the events I witnessed.
+I took more than 800 photographs before returning home shortly before 9 p.m.
+I was also determined to paint some of the events I had witnessed.

 I began a large painting a few days later.
 It consisted of two square panels.